Skip to main content

 Sales process + custom quote + multi-week data migration + accounting integration

 The Part 145 + Part 135 + Part 91 maintenance recordkeeping regulations map cleanly onto the right operating model.
-Here is who does what.
+Here is the breakdown.

 FileFlo is one flat price for the compliance document evidence layer regardless of shop scope or fleet size.
 Continuum / CAMP CMP prices on a custom enterprise quote model tiered by shop scope, work-order volume, parts inventory, technician seats, fleet scope, and accounting integration.
 The math escalates with every additional capability rating, technician seat, and multi-year contract escalator.